 The provider had a comprehensive governance structure in place to promote and enable a quality service.
-The person in charge and the other staff members spoken with on the day of inspection were committed to ensuring restrictive practices, such as sensor alarms, were kept to minimum and used for shortest amount of time.
-Bedrails were used for four residents with consent evident for these.
+The person in charge and the other staff members spoken with on the day of inspection were committed to ensuring restrictive practices, such as bed rails, were kept to minimum and used for shortest amount of time.
 Staff in the centre strove to uphold the rights of the residents.